mruby/mruby/CONTRIBUTING.md

 #### Don't use C++ style comments

-    /* This is the prefered comment style */
+    /* This is the preferred comment style */

 Use C++ style comments only for temporary comment e.g. commenting out some code lines.